pratyushdev-codes/ByteStream/README.md

 # ByteStream

 \
-*A Unified Workplace Product Management Solution*
+*Byte Stream is a Synergized Work Platform that serves as a Unified Workplace Solution.*

 ## 🚀 Overview